 There are loads of aromatic oils and compounds in nuts, you just have to know how to extract them and find a medium that their flavor is soluble in.
 The way I got around the texture/flavor challenge was by pureeing toasted black walnuts with browned butter, since their aroma infuses into the fat.
 Afterwords I mix the nut/butter puree into the batter and cook per usual.
 What ends up happening is that you taste the black walnut aroma first, followed by the chocolate instead of vice-versa.
 It’s a special dessert, but you better like black walnuts!
 Oh, and if you don’t have a source for black walnuts, check out Hammonds.

 Flourless Chocolate-Black Walnut TorteYield: roughly 8-10 small servings.
 This makes 2 cups of batter that will fill 3 four ounce ramekins, but, you can also bake it in a larger vessel (my preferred method) like the white ceramic dish pictured.
 Baking in a wider dish allows you to cut nice long slivers, but takes longer to cook.

 - 3 ounces high quality dark chocolate we use a 70% single source at the restaurant but a bar of nice, unsweetened chocolate will do just fine, just make sure it isn't milk chocolate since the recipe won't work with that

 - 3 ounces black walnuts toasted and rubbed between two towels to remove the bitter skin

 - 1 tsp cognac or brandy

-- Chokecherry vinegar sauce (reduce a bit of chokecherry vinegar with a pinch of sugar until syrupy).
+- Chokecherry vinegar sauce reduce chokecherry vinegar with equal parts of sugar by volume for a light syrup

 - Grind the toasted black walnuts in a spice grinder until very fine.